gregoriofs/Spotti/README.md

 2. Friend Matching Feature

 This feature leveraged Mapkit and a Priority Queue implementation to find the best possible friends for a person based on friends in common, location and their gym memberships.
+I wanted to provide a dynamic, logical way for a gym app to match peoples so I decided to brainstorm some conditions and parameters that I believed would help; a big part of this relied upon Apple's Mapkit framework to query gyms and the user's current location to provide the best friend suggestions.
 I iterated over found gyms near the current user and I used the queue to sort all other users for each gym based on a given priority derived from the above factors, giving higher weight to users who share the same gym membership and sort based on that.

 Respective PR: https://github.com/gregoriofs/Spotti/pull/4